-Wang et al. (2023) conducted a systematic review and meta-analysis to assess the safety and efficacy of photodynamic therapy (PDT) for port wine stains (PWS).
+Wang et al. (2023) conducted a systematic review and meta-analysis to assess the safety and efficacy of photodynamic therapy (PDT) for PWS.
 The review included 26 studies (3 RCTs and 23 cohort studies) where PDT was administered to 3,034 patients with PWS.
-The authors noted that the characteristics of the treatment protocols varied between studies as there were three different kinds of photosensitizers utilized, the number of treatments (1-8.2 treatments), the therapy interval (4 weeks to 2-3 months), and the follow-up period (2 months to 5 years).
+The authors noted that the characteristics of the treatment protocols varied between studies as there were three different kinds of photosensitizers utilized, the number of treatments (1-8.2 treatments), the therapy interval (four weeks to two to three months), and the follow-up period (two months to five years).
 In their evaluation of bias risk, the authors determined that 23 out of 26 non-randomized experiments were of poor quality and the three RCTs were of moderate quality.
-The authors reported that 51.5% of the patients achieved a 60% improvement after

-Light and Laser Therapy (for New Mexico Only) UnitedHealthcare Community Plan Medical Policy Proprietary Information of UnitedHealthcare.
-Copyright 2024 United HealthCare Services, Inc. treatment with PDT and that 20.5% of patients achieved a \geq 75% improvement (GRADE score: very low), The authors stated that PDT efficacy varied based on sex, age, the type and location of the PWS, and the PDT treatment parameters.
+The authors reported that 51.5% of the patients achieved a 60% improvement after treatment with PDT and that 20.5% of patients achieved a \geq 75% improvement (GRADE score: very low), The authors stated that PDT efficacy varied based on sex, age, the type and location of the PWS, and the PDT treatment parameters.
 The authors concluded that PDT is a safe and effective treatment for PWS.

 In a systematic review and network meta-analysis (NMA), Fei et al. (2020) reviewed the efficacy and adverse effects of different therapies to address infantile hemangioma (IH).
 They evaluated 30 randomized controlled trials (RCTs) with more than 20 different therapeutic regimens and a combined 2,123 children who were diagnosed with IH.
 The authors completed an NMA to synthesize the results of direct and indirect comparisons of the various regimens simultaneously to obtain a more accurate and precise statistical result.
 They found the pulse dye laser (PDL) was usually the first choice of vascular laser therapy and mostly reported and applied in IHs laser therapy and that a longer pulse has a higher efficiency due to its advantage in transdermal depth.
 One of their findings was that the treatment regimen of plus PDL with oral propranolol had the lowest incidence of adverse events.
-The study concluded that a combination of beta blockers and laser might be the first-line treatment of his, and a longer pulsed dye laser is preferred.
+The study concluded that a combination of beta blockers and laser might be the first-line treatment of IHs, and a longer pulsed dye laser is preferred.
 The authors acknowledged that the quality of some indirect comparisons was low according to GRADE and that the study participants were not grouped by sex.
 The authors recommend additional well-designed RCTs to confirm their findings.

 According to a Comparative Effectiveness Review of IH prepared for the Agency for Healthcare Research and Quality (AHRQ), limited research is available to guide decision-making about the use of laser modalities as the initial intervention.
 The advent of propranolol has largely relegated laser treatment to secondary management.
-There is little comparative data between lasers and beta-blockers, however, the success rates for complete or near complete resolution in historical laser studies are notably lower than those in more recent propranolol studies.
+There is little comparative data between lasers and beta-blockers, however the success rates for complete or near complete resolution in historical laser studies are notably lower than those in more recent propranolol studies.
 Under current treatment paradigms, PDL with epidermal cooling is most often used for residual cutaneous changes after the completion of the proliferative growth phase and with incomplete resolution after pharmacologic management, while Nd:YAG laser is most often used intralesionally for medically refractory lesions.
 A variety of other lasers are used for intralesional treatment or resection, though no conclusions can be drawn regarding the superiority of any of these modalities over any other.
 According to the review, laser studies generally found PDL more effective than other types of laser, but effects remain unclear as studies are heterogeneous and the role of laser vis-a-vis beta-blockers is not clearly described in the literature (Chinnadurai et al., 2016a).